irichard03/TrainScheduler/README.md

 # TrainScheduler
 Train Scheduler application, using firebase and Moment.js

-Designed for mobile 640w, which after actually deploying seems to wide for my phone unless I view it in portrait mode...lesson learned.
+Designed for mobile 640w, which after actually deploying seems too wide for my phone unless I view it in portrait mode, lesson learned.

 Incorporates "Moment.js" via local minified version, the cdn I had wasn't hosted on a secure site and resulted in errors.
 For information about moment library please go to: https://momentjs.com/docs/, then ELI5 back to me as this was the hardest part of the assignemnt for me.